 From their Cornwall Stations to the 12th & Walnut Street crossing the tracks paralleled each other on a level grade for almost five miles and made an excellent race track.
 Some of the oldtimers tell me that often the “Corny” (Cornwall Railroad) would not be able to stop at the Donaghmore station.
 It would skid to a screeching stop several hundred feet away and then back up to the station.”

 Robert H. Coleman at his height in the 1880’s had roughly thirty million dollars; however, after he over-invested in a railroad scheme in Florida, he lost the Cornwall & Lebanon Railroad to his debtors.
-Eventually the Pennsylvania Railroad began to acquire stock of the Cornwall & Lebanon Railroad and completed their purchase of it in 1918.
+In 1913, the Pennsylvania Railroad began to acquire stock of the Cornwall & Lebanon Railroad and completed their purchase of it on Aril 15, 1918.
 Finally in 1972, the line was abandoned by Penn Central after being severally damaged by Hurricane Agnes.
 There was simply not enough revenue to justify repairing the line.

 The Cornwall Railroad remained a very prosperous line well up through the 1950’s and into the early 1960’s.
 In just the year of 1949 alone, the railroad hauled 1,448,000 tons of iron ore, significantly more than the annual revenue of 51,068 tons in the 1850’s.
 In 1950, the line replaced its fleet of steamers with much more efficient diesel-electric locomotives.
 However, in 1962 Bethlehem Steel created a new concentrator plant in Rexmont.
 For many years prior to this, raw ore was shipped up to Lebanon to be processed there at the original concentrator.
 The reduction in revenue due to shipping only processed ore devastated the Cornwall Railroad.
-It was only two years later in 1964 that the Reading Company began leasing and operating the ailing Cornwall.
+It was only two years later on October 15, 1964 that the Reading Company began leasing and operating the ailing Cornwall.
 In 1968, the Reading outright bought the Cornwall.